julianSelser/Tickets4Sale/README.md

 Its a simple statically served **React SPA** without **Redux**.
 Everything is bundled from `/resources` and no build tool is needed (no `npm`, no `webpack`, thanks jesus)

 **DISCLAIMER:** As a consequence of not using a build tool, the setup is not suited for production.
 I couldn't find a decent `sbt` plugin that works

+While the excercise said that *the inventory would be set by the website and the user doesnt have to upload* I developed the feature anyways in order to test thoroughly, I think John will like it. **IMPORTANT NOTE**: Use `input.csv` to test for orders as the `original.csv` is set in the past

 ### Backend